 oslc_qm : http://open-services.net/ns/qm# [OSLCQM]

-2. Vocabulary Terms
+2. Architecture Management Vocabulary Terms

 Property value types that are not defined in the following sections, are defined in [OSLCCore3].

 There are two OSLC AM defined resources: Resource and LinkType.
 OSLC AM defines a least common set of properties for resources, however service implementations are free to extend this set of properties.
 Clients MUST preserve properties it does not recognize when updating resources.
 AM Servers MAY ignore properties that it does not recognize.
 Additional properties may come from existing vocabularies (ie. Dublin Core, OWL).
 When additional properties do not come from a known vocabulary, it is recommended that they exist in their own unique namespace, and providers SHOULD NOT reuse namespaces defined in these specifications.